WatForm/aldb/README.md

 dot | Dump DOT graph to disk
-help | Display the list of available commands history | Display past states load | Load an Alloy model quit | Exit ALDB reverse-step | Go back n steps in the current state traversal path
+help | Display the list of available commands history | Display past states init | Return to the initial state of the active model load | Load an Alloy model quit | Exit ALDB reverse-step | Go back n steps in the current state traversal path